duparq/hwa/README.md

 [C11](https://en.wikipedia.org/wiki/C11_%28C_standard_revision%29) standard
 should be able to compile HWA code.

-Because it is not a library, using HWA does not affect negatively the efficiency of the binary code produced either in terms of size, execution speed, or memory used.
-HWA helps the compiler's optimizers produce a binary that is as efficient as if the developer had written smart accesses to hardware registers himself.
+Being a header-only library, HWA helps the compiler to produce the most efficient machine code, as if the developer had himself written smart accesses to hardware registers.

 HWA relies heavily on macro definitions to implement object-oriented generic instructions.
 As the C preprocessor can be used to parse assembly language code,